flybywiresim/docs/docs/aircraft/a380x/feature-guides/simbrief.md

 ![FMS Start Wind Request](../assets/feature-guides/simbrief/fms-init-wind-request.jpg){loading=lazy}

-After doing so, the button label will change to 'REQUEST PENDING...'.
+After doing so, the button label will change to `REQUEST PENDING...`.
 Once the request is completed successfully, a scratchpad message will appear with the content `COMPANY WIND RECEIVED WAITING FOR INSERTION IN (ACTIVE or SEC X)`, depending on which flight plan the request was initiated from.

 Click the 'RECEIVED CPNY WIND' button, which will give you the options to `INSERT` or `CLEAR` the wind data.
 Click `INSERT` to load it.